Fighting winter allergies?

 4) Dust mites accumulate in carpets and heavy upholstery, so opt for smooth-surface floors and furniture (leather and vinyl are better furniture options).

 7) Tired of taking medicines?
-New on the market is ClearUP® Sinus Pain Relief device – a drug-free, FDA cleared, clinically proven handheld device for allergy-related sinus pain.
+New on the market is ClearUP® Sinus Pain Relief device – a drug-free, FDA approved, clinically proven handheld device for allergy-related sinus pain.
 It’s easy to use, convenient and a single treatment takes only 5 minutes!
 When used twice a day for two weeks, sinus pain was reduced by 43%.

 9) Use vent fans to clear the air after cooking or showering, and clean all solid surfaces regularly with 5% bleach cleaning solution.